-The Uniformed Service Employment and Reemployment Rights Act protects those in the armed forces from employment discrimination.
+The Uniformed Service Employment and Reemployment Rights Act protects those in the armed forces from employment discrimination when called to active duty.
 Under the Act, a service member may not face discrimination because of prior service, current service, on an intention to serve.

 Lieutenant Colonel Louis Rego, a pharmacist at Maimonides and a US Army reservist, claimed that he faced such discrimination when he was let go from his position in 2017.